Milton Keynes Moving Demand Trends: When Moves Take Longer

 • Weekend slot scarcity → Request the earliest feasible start to regain buffer and reduce exposure to cascading overruns.

-• End‑of‑month handover times → Confirm key collection and inventory windows; align crew arrival before these fixed points.
+• End-of-month handover times → Confirm key collection and inventory windows, then align crew arrival before those fixed points.

-• Permit parking streets → Secure visitor permits in advance and agree a legal kerb reservation method to shorten carry distance.
+• Permit parking streets → Secure visitor permits in advance and agree a legal kerbside plan to shorten carry distance.

 • School-run congestion → Schedule arrivals outside school peaks; if unavoidable, stage items nearer the exit the evening before.

-• Managed buildings with lift/bay booking → Reserve loading bay and lift; name a lift‑key holder and confirm load/unload time limits in writing.
+• Managed buildings with lift or bay booking → Reserve the loading bay and lift, name a key holder and confirm time limits in writing.